Andrew Prine: Personal life

-On November 30, 1963, Karyn Kupcinet was found dead in her apartment at the age of 22.
-Coroner Harold Kade concluded that due to a broken hyoid bone in her throat, Kupcinet had been strangled.
-Her death officially was ruled a homicide.
+On November 30, 1963, Kupcinet was found dead in her apartment at the age of 22.
+The coroner concluded that Kupcinet had been strangled because of a broken hyoid bone in her throat.
+Her death was ruled a homicide.

-During the course of its investigation, the Los Angeles County Sheriff's Department named Andrew Prine as one of its chief suspects.
-When questioned by law enforcement, Prine said he had talked with Kupcinet twice by phone on Wednesday, the day before her murder, claiming he was trying to resolve a lover's quarrel between them.
-Detectives considered it possible that, after Prine learned the anonymous threat letters both he and Kupcinet had received had been created by Kupcinet and their unresolved argument, gave him a motive for murder.
-In addition, both Edward Rubin and Robert Hathaway, the two men who had possibly been the last to see her alive, were friends of Prine.
-They eventually were named as suspects.
+During the course of an investigation, the Los Angeles County Sheriff's Department said Prine voluntarily worked with investigators when questioned.
+Prine said he had talked with Kupcinet twice by phone on Wednesday, the day before her murder, when he was trying to resolve a phone call from Kupcinet who told him that a baby had been left on her doorstep.
+He told her to call the police and later followed up with calls to see if she had contacted the authorities.
+Additionally during the investigation both Edward Rubin and Robert Hathaway, the two men who had been at her apartment the night of her death and possibly been the last to see her alive, were eventually named as suspects.

-In 1988, Kupcinet's father Irv Kupcinet published a memoir in which he revealed that he and his wife Essee believed that Andrew Prine had nothing to do with their daughter's murder.
+In 1988, Kupcinet's father Irv Kupcinet published a memoir in which he revealed that he and his wife Essee believed that Prine had nothing to do with their daughter's murder.
 He was suspicious of a person, still alive when he wrote his memoir, who had no connection to Prine.
-Irv Kupcinet named David Lange, a neighbor of his daughter, who had twice confessed to friends he was guilty.
-Later when questioned, Lange suggested he was kidding.
-However, a girlfriend with Lange in his upper apartment told him about the police activity at his friend Karen's apartment and his reaction was adamant and told her to close the drapes and keep quiet.
-She thought his demeanor was strange as Lange often had been in Karyn's apartment.
+Irv Kupcinet named David Lange, a neighbor of his daughter and brother to actress Hope Lange, who had twice confessed to friends he was guilty.
+When questioned, Lange suggested that he had been joking.
+However, when a girlfriend who was with Lange in his upper apartment told him about the police activity at his friend Karen's apartment, his reaction was adamant and he told her to close the drapes and keep quiet.
+She thought his demeanor was strange because Lange often had been in Karyn's apartment.
+Later, Lange stopped talking to the police, hired attorneys, and moved to New York.

-David Lange was still alive when Iv Kupcinet wrote his memoir and named David Lange.
-Lange did not sue for libel.

-Irv Kupicinet also wrote Prine had no connection to Karyn Kupcinet's death.

 Death

-Prine died of natural causes while on vacation in Paris on October 31, 2022 at the age of 86.
+Prine died of natural causes while on vacation in Paris, France, on October 31, 2022, at the age of 86.